Oslo Airport Station

 Oslo Airport Station (Oslo lufthavn stasjon), also known as Gardermoen Station, is a railway station located in the airport terminal building of Oslo Airport, Gardermoen in Norway.
 Located on the Gardermoen Line, it is served by the Airport Express Trains, express trains to Trondheim and Oslo, regional trains to Lillehammer and Skien (via Oslo) and commuter trains to Eidsvoll and Kongsberg (via Oslo).

 The station is located 48 km from Oslo Central Station.
 The station is staffed, and there is a single bus route, and several coach services, to and from the airport.
 It opened in 1998, along with the new airport.
 During 2000–2001, there were several derailments at the station.
 South of the station is a terminal for unloading freight trains carrying aviation fuel.

 Location

 Gardermoen is at kilometer marker 51.85 (32.22 mi) from Oslo S, but the actual distance is only 48.07 km.
 This is because the distance markers follow the slightly longer Hoved Line between Oslo and Lillestrøm.
 The station is built directly below the airport terminal, and access is obtained via escalators or elevators located in the airport's arrival hall.
 North of the station, the tracks run in a tunnel below the terminal and runway area.
-The tracks on platform 2 and 3 only have connection southwards; north of the station they are only connected to a short turning track.
+The tracks on platforms 2 and 3 only have connection southwards; north of the station they are only connected to a short turning track.

 Aviation fuel is transported to the airport by train.
 CargoNet hauls a daily train load of fuel from Sjursøya, with an unloading terminal just south of the passenger station.
 They are the only freight trains to use the Gardermoen Line.